pardahlman/RawRabbit/docs/operations/subscribe.md

 ## BasicConsume

-First get the `Subscribe` operation package to enrich the BusClient with BasicConsumeAsync, used to perform a BasicConsumeAsync
+First get the `Subscribe` operation package to enrich the BusClient with subscription/consuming capabilities

 ```nuget